If your dog has suffered a sudden trauma or is experiencing any life threatening symptoms, please call us immediately at: (602) 833-7511

 - Severe Pain: This is always an emergency.
 If your dog is restless, hiding, vocalizing, panting, profoundly limping, or exhibiting other symptoms of agony, don't let him or her suffer, and seek immediate emergency dog care

 - Known Exposure to Toxins: We discuss this more in depth in its own section on this page, but if you know or suspect your dog has ingested toxins or medications, contact the ASPCA Poison Control Hotline, or an emergency dog clinic immediately

 The above list is not exhaustive and there are many more situations that may necessitate emergency care for dogs.
 If the situation appears immediately life threatening, please call us immediately.

 Our staff will do everything possible to save the life of your canine friend and restore it to full health.

 Because emergencies can happen anytime day or night, it is extremely important to find a 24 hour dog hospital in your area before you need one at a moment's notice.
-For our patients, as well as any canine requiring emergency dog care in the

 Tips For Getting To A Dog Emergency Room Safely

 Although your dog might be very well behaved and trained, please remember that in an emergency situation, their instinct, as well as feelings of pain or fear, could lead them to bite you if you attempt to secure them.
 If your dog needs to be transported to an dog emergency room, you have a responsibility to ensure no subsequent injuries occur to any party.
 Follow these tips for safely transporting your canine companion to an emergency dog clinic: